Dr. Todd Anderson

 Environmental Chemistry and Fate

-ENTX 6351 Analytical Toxicology (with Drs.
-Jaclyn Cañas-Carrell and David Klein)
+ENTX 6351 Analytical Toxicology (with Dr. Jaclyn Cañas-Carrell)

-ENTX 6251 Analytical Toxicology Lab (with Drs.
-Jaclyn Cañas-Carrell and David Klein)
+ENTX 6251 Analytical Toxicology Lab (with Dr. Jaclyn Cañas-Carrell)

-ENTX 6445 Chemical Fate (with Drs.
-Jaclyn Cañas-Carrell and David Klein)
+ENTX 6445 Chemical Fate (with Dr. Jaclyn Cañas-Carrell)

 Office of the